Consulting Recruiting Timeline 2026: Key Dates & Application Deadlines

 Campus recruiting: At target schools, resume drops often happen via school job portals (e.g., Handshake) in early August, with interviews beginning by late August or early October

 Pro tip: Apply as soon as applications open—even if deadlines are in September.
-Firms often review on a rolling basis, and early submissions signal a strong interest.
+Firms often review on a rolling basis, and early submissions signal strong interest.

 MBA Students (1Y and 2Y Programs)

-Target timeline: July–September 2025
+Target timeline: August-October 2026

 Pro tip: Begin drafting your applications during the summer, before classes start.
 Balancing coursework, networking, and casing is much easier with your materials done early.